alexiusacademia/psms-docs/docs/input/README.md

 #### Project Inspector

-Responsible for creating, updating contract that he/she is assigned.
+Responsible for creating, updating contract data that he/she is assigned.

 #### Accounting Officer

 Responsible for handling incoming and outgoing total financial funds, budget, and budget source to allocate in the project.
+Accounting officer are users that input data regarding financial aspect.

 #### Viewer

 Able to browse around projects, contracts and view related details to it.
+Users with viewer role cannot edit or update any data to the system.
+They are only limited to viewing data and reports.